klm-lab/store/README.md

 Very useful when you want to update something stateless.
 We all hate unnecessary rendering 😀.

 * Listen to `change` event. <br/>
-**change** is available for both group and slice stores.
+**change event** is available for both.
+Group and slice stores.
 But keep this in mind.
 You will receive an update for all changes in the store,
 ```js
 const myStore = createStore(...);